WVUHPC/2019-Intro-HPC/_episodes/03-editors.md

 Emacs is an extensible, customizable, open-source text editor.
 Together with Vi/Vim is one the most widely used editors in Linux environments.
-There are a big number of commands, customizations and extra modules that can be integrated with Emacs.
+There are a big number of commands, customization and extra modules that can be integrated with Emacs.
 We will just go briefly covering the basics.